-The Centre for Law, Technology and Society is happy to launch the call for applications for the 2019 Technoships, a unique research program in law and technology for first-year students.
+The Centre for Law, Technology and Society is happy to launch the call for applications for the 2020 Technoships, a unique research training program in technology law, ethics and policy for first-year students.

-The First-Year Technoship Program was developed to provide University of Ottawa law students with financial assistance, to cultivate mentoring relationships, and to offer an early opportunity to work with faculty members from the Centre for Law, Technology and Society on current research initiatives.
+The First-Year Technoship Program was developed to provide University of Ottawa first-year students with financial assistance, to cultivate mentoring relationships, and to offer an early opportunity to work with Faculty members from the Centre for Law, Technology and Society on current research initiatives.

 This program is exclusively reserved for first-year students.

 Selected students will receive a research bursary of $1,000.
-Research will be carried out during the January and Winter semesters as coordinated by your supervisor (approximately 5 hours per week for 12 weeks, for a total of approximately 60 hours).
+Training activities and research will be carried out during the January and Winter semesters as coordinated by your mentor/supervisor (for a total of approximately 60 hours of activities).

-This year, approximatively 30 technoships are available with Professors Wolfgang Alschner, Jane Bailey, Jeremy de Beer, Elizabeth Dubois, Michael Geist, Ian Kerr, Florian Martin-Bariteau, Jason Millar, Chidi Oguamanam, and Teresa Scassa, as well as the Canadian Internet Policy and Public Interest Clinic (CIPPIC).
+This year, approximatively 30 technoships are available with Professors Wolfgang Alschner, Jane Bailey, Jeremy de Beer, Céline Castets-Renard, Elizabeth Dubois, Michael Geist, Vivek Krishnamurthy, Florian Martin-Bariteau, Jason Millar, Chidi Oguamanam, Marina Pavlović, Amy Salyzyn and Teresa Scassa, as well as CIPPIC.

 This year, research topics include: